 Greenfleet plants with purpose.
 Our forests are suited to the local environment, improve soil and water quality, and provide critical habitat for native wildlife, including many endangered species.
 By legally protecting our forests for up to 100 years, we ensure that they can grow for decades to come.

-Our forests grow to remove carbon emissions on behalf of our supporters, but more importantly they also help conserve the unique biodiversity of the regions in which we work.
+Our forests grow to remove carbon emissions on behalf of our supporters, but more importantly they help conserve the unique biodiversity of the regions in which we work.

-Sourcing a wide variety of plant species encourages native wildlife to utilise the forest, growing the biodiversity as they come to feed and breed in the area.
-Animals deposit additional seed to the areas as they travel, growing the number of species in the forest and increasing the diverse nature of the forest.
+At each of our revegetation projects, we select up to 50 locally native plant species to encourage native wildlife to utilise the forest.
+The presence of native fauna helps grow biodiversity as they come to feed and breed in the area.
+Animals deposit additional seed to the areas as they travel, growing the number of species in the forest and increasing biodiversity.

 Why Support Greenfleet